davewatters/syncro-ireland/README.md

 1. Supplied event promo video wouldn't play when embedded due to there being copyrighted music on the sondtrack.
     -   Fixed by editing the video to remove the copyrighted soundtrack
-1.  footer slightly off-centre on screens below 320px
+1. Footer slightly off-centre on screens below 320px
     -   Fixed with media query edit
+1. Images in content (events page) are silighty off-centre at lower screen sizes
 <!--  -->
 <!-- end of testing section -->
 <!--  -->